 Thank you, Lincoln!
-Total dollars raised on Give To Lincoln Day 2013 exceeded $2.1 million!
-253 local nonprofit organizations participated in the May 16, 2013 event.
-In 2012, more than $1.3 million was raised in the first-ever Give To Lincoln Day.
-187 nonprofits participated and 5,448 individuals made donations.
+Total dollars raised on Give To Lincoln Day 2014 were nearly $2.7 million!
+304 local nonprofit organizations participated in the May 29, 2014 event.
+The 2014 event was the third Give To Lincoln Day hosted by Lincoln Community Foundation.

 Lincoln Vital Signs

 The Lincoln Community Foundation and leaders of Lincoln's largest public and private charitable organizations initiated Lincoln Vital Signs to create a more comprehensive understanding of Lincoln for themselves and as a way to share the information with the larger community.
 This study provides information about Lincoln's strengths and challenges.
 It is hoped that Lincoln Vital Signs will be a starting point for conversation and connections toward the common goal of ensuring that Lincoln continues to be a vibrant city that provides a high quality of life for all residents.

 Poverty in Lincoln Paper

 View and Download the Complete Report at www.lincolnvitalsigns.org.